premiere-sh/api/README.md

 # ♦️ Premiere Protocol API.

-## Project is not actively maintained!
-The setup below works and site is up in beta.
+**The setup below works and site is up in beta, but project is currently unmaintained**

 ## Usage